Outwood Academy Bishopsgarth

 Outwood Academy Bishopsgarth (formerly Bishopsgarth School) is a comprehensive secondary school with academy status in the Bishopsgarth area of Stockton on Tees, England.
 It has a mixed intake of both boys and girls, ages 11–16, and had 537 pupils on roll in January 2017.

 The school is operated by Outwood Grange Academies Trust, and the current principal is Sheriden Hutchinson-Jones.
 Ralph Pickles is the current chair of governors.

 History

 Bishopsgarth School was a community school operated by the local education authority.

 Following an inspection in January 2016, Ofsted rated Bishopsgarth School as "requires improvement" in all areas.
 In June, the school began working with support from Outwood Grange Academies Trust to tackle low-level disruptive behaviour.
 On the first day of new "no-nonsense" rules coming into force, 15 pupils received fixed-term exclusions for various misdemeanours.

 In November 2016 the school converted to academy status, joining Outwood Grange Academies Trust, and changed its name to Outwood Academy Bishopsgarth.

 In January 2019, Ofsted published its first inspection report of the academy since its conversion to Outwood Academy Bishopsgarth.

 Academics

-This an 11-16 academy rated good by Ofsted;